p4tc-dev/docs/why-p4tc.md

 the industry is trending to a model where consumers purchase NICs from multiple vendors.
-Imagine the operational complexity of building out infrastructure with different vendor NICs each with their own interfaces and tooling in comparison to vendor-agnostic, well understood tooling in the open source world.
+Imagine the operational complexity of building out infrastructure with different vendor NICs each with their own interfaces and tooling in comparison to vendor-agnostic, well understood tooling in the kernel world.

 Summary:  Clearly a single abstraction for both control and datapath as offered by the kernel approach is a less costly and appealing from an operational/deployment